fluxloop/pure-sdk/iOS/README.md

 The iOS SDK is available for applications targeting iOS 9.0 and above.

 ## Installation
-*You need a key to use this pod, and you should have been provided this.*
+*You need a key to use this pod, and Unacast should have provided you with one.*

 ### Cocoapods